What Makes AudioEye (AEYE) a Strong Momentum Stock: Buy Now?

 Even though momentum is a popular stock characteristic, it can be tough to define.
 Debate surrounding which are the best and worst metrics to focus on is lengthy, but the Zacks Momentum Style Score, part of the Zacks Style Scores, helps address this issue for us.

-Below, we take a look at AudioEye (AEYE), a company that currently holds a Momentum Style Score of A. We also talk about price change and earnings estimate revisions, two of the main aspects of the Momentum Style Score.
+Below, we take a look at AudioEye (AEYE), which currently has a Momentum Style Score of A. We also discuss some of the main drivers of the Momentum Style Score, like price change and earnings estimate revisions.

 It's also important to note that Style Scores work as a complement to the Zacks Rank, our stock rating system that has an impressive track record of outperformance.
 AudioEye currently has a Zacks Rank of #2 (Buy).
 Our research shows that stocks rated Zacks Rank #1 (Strong Buy) and #2 (Buy) and Style Scores of A or B outperform the market over the following one-month period.